sundy-li/burrowx/README.md

 ## cp the files to here
 cp $GOPATH/bin/burrowx ./
 cp -rf $GOPATH/src/github.com/sundy-li/burrowx/config ./

+## you should create the burrowx database in influxdb manually
-## modify server.json file config and run it
+## then modify server.json file config and run it
 ./burrowx
 ```